San279/camera-webserver-for-esp32S3/README.md

 ![alt_text](/Images_for_readme/clear.PNG)
 <br /> <br /><br /> <br />
   ## Credit
-  This project was aimed to be used with WARP AIOT BOARD under WIRELESS SOLUTION ASIA CO.,LTD as an extension to Edge Impulse for the ESP32 microcontroller.
-Thanks to
+  This project was aimed to be used with WARP AIOT BOARD under [WIRELESS SOLUTION ASIA CO.,LTD](https://wirelesssolution.asia/) as an extension to Edge Impulse for the ESP32 microcontroller.
+This project was inspired by ESP32 Webserver